dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 Omitting the ``local`` keyword would create ``x`` in global scope.

-Functions can be defined within functions - in fact all Lua functions are defined within a 'chunk' of code, which gets wrapped into a Lua function.
+Functions can be defined within functions - in fact all Lua functions are defined within a 'chunk' of code, which gets wrapped inside a Lua function.

 Internally a function has a 'prototype' that holds the compiled code and other meta data regarding the function.
 An instance of the function in created when the code executes.
 You can think of the 'prototype' as the 'class' of the function, and the function instance is akin to an object created from this class.